-Does your daily food intake affect your moods?
-If you think it does, begin by assessing your food and then talk this out with your counselor or therapist.
+If you think it does, begin by assessing and then talk this out with a counselor/therapist.

-The concept behind monitoring what you eat is to observe whether or not there is a link between how you feel and what you eat.
+The concept behind monitoring what you eat is to observe whether or not it influences the way you feel and what you eat.

-- What are your beliefs or feelings about food?
-Are there specific ideas or relations that you have on food?
-It could be beneficial to talk to your counselor about your childhood experiences with food.
+- What are your beliefs or feelings about what you eat?
+Are there specific ideas or relations that you have on meals?
+It could be beneficial to talk to your counselor about your childhood experiences with meals.

-- Please keep track of certain foods that you eat and the feelings that arise when you eat them.
-Generally, how does your day look like?
-Monitor the times that you and how you feel after eating these specific foods, as well as one hour after eating your meals.
-Before the day ends, observe how much energy or tiredness you feel, and the time you felt these.
+- Please keep track of certain meals that you eat and the ways in which they influence you when you eat them.
+Generally, what does your day look like?
+Monitor the times when you eat, what you eat, and the way you feel after eating these specific meals, as well as one hour after eating your meals.
+Before the day ends, observe the level of energy or tiredness you feel, and the time you felt these.

 Working With A Nutrition Professional

-Several conventional counseling programs do not teach practitioners about the impact that food has on our mental health.
+Several conventional counseling programs do not teach practitioners about the way meals influence our mental health.
 It’s crucial to do some self-studying and then ask your counselor to work on these issues for you.
 Obviously, you should first inquire about your counselor’s qualifications and experience in dealing with cases that are similar to yours.

 Inform your counselor or therapist that you’re worried about your dietary routines and that you are seeking a referral to a professional who can provide you with sound nutritional advice.
 Your counselor may be capable of finding someone with a nutrition degree who could competently provide classes or pieces of advice.